FALSE NEWS; GET THE FACTS!

 We don’t have an opinion on this legislation.
 We always advise our clients to act within the law.
 Broadly, we feel that every law-abiding citizen should be concerned if cities and counties become financially unable to enforce their laws.
 However, our primary purpose is to obtain compliance with the law; cost recovery is only a secondary objective in cities that elect to pursue it.

-After nine months of delay tactics by Garcia and his attorneys (including four jury trial dates and a frivolous suppression motion), he eventually accepted the same plea bargain terms he was offered at the beginning of the action.
-He had to demolish the home addition because it was so substandard.
+After nine months of delay tactics by Garcia and his attorney (including four jury trial dates and a frivolous suppression motion), he eventually accepted the same plea bargain terms he was offered at the beginning of the action.
+He had to partially demolish the home addition and completely demolish the garage conversion because they were so substandard.
 He then acted shocked when he was told he had to foot the bill that his litigation tactics ratcheted up.
 He would rather pass the costs along to his taxpaying neighbors whose children he endangered.

 Morales is a landlord that illegally rented one of her eight homes to a tenant who violated a city ordinance that prohibits keeping farm animals in residential areas.
 After neighbors complained about the noise from these animals, the Indio Police Department issued multiple warnings to Morales informing her that she and her tenant were violating the law.
 Those warnings were ignored and the issues were not resolved.
 As a last resort, the City chose to press criminal charges against Morales for her violations.
 The city then chose to exercise its right to recover the loss of taxpayer resources that were required to get Morales to comply with the law.